rrovetto/Astronautics-Terminology/README.md

 ## Status
 * In-progress, and no claims to completeness.
-* Currently unfunded and pursued in the authors own time while actively needing study or work opportunities.
+* Currently unfunded and pursued in the authors own time.
 As an unfunded project, donations and sponsors are welcome.

 ## About
 This work provides a living catalog of broad but key terms (and their definitions from various sources) associated with the disciplines of spaceflight, orbital debris & space situational awareness (SSA), space domain awareness, and space traffic management (STM) or space traffic coordination (STC).
-The catalog is in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc. It is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
-This has been unsupported work, pursued while also volunteering for the community, but while also acitvely needing a career-path, a job or studentship opportunity.
+The catalog is in Microsoft Excel format, and provides a listing of terms such as 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', etc.

+It is a task in the author's [Astonautical Knowledge Modeling project](https://purl.org/space-ontology), and related ontology/taxonomy projects by Robert Rovetto.
+This has been unsupported work, pursued by the author while also volunteering for the community, but while also currently needing a career-path, a employment, or a studentship opportunity.

 ## Support - How you can help
-* If you find value in this work, please consider formally supporting so work can continue in a compensated (and therefore unburdened) manner.
-The author desires a PhD study opportunity, an employer sponsor, or other funding to support this and [related long-standing](https://ontospace.wordpress.com) work.
+* If you find value in this work, please formally support it so development can continue in a compensated (and therefore unburdened) and sustainable manner.
+The author desires a PhD study opportunity, an employer sponsor, or other funding sources to sustain this and [related](https://ontospace.wordpress.com) projects.
 * [Donate here](https://tinyurl.com/y9qegjsh) or [fund here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 * Click the pink heart 'Sponsor' button at the top of the screen.
 * Consider hiring me or establishing a formal work partnership: [Schedule a Meeting here](http://my.setmore.com/bookingpage/f18db686-98bb-41dd-9097-35218b2a1091/services/sb83f723d7838e4484783cc5a1c675f0e6eedf99d).